Cancellation theorem for framed motives of algebraic varieties: Introduction

 The main strategy of proving Theorem~A is to reduce it to the ``Linear Cancellation Theorem".
-In order to formulate it, recall from~\cite{GP1,GP3} that the category $\ZF_*(k)$ is an additive category whose objects are those of $Sm/k$ and Hom-groups are defined as follows.
-We set for every $n\geq 0$ and $X,Y\in Sm/k$,
+In order to formulate it, recall from~\cite[Definition~8.3]{GP1} that the category $\ZF_*(k)$ is the additive category whose objects are those of $Sm/k$ with Hom-groups described in Definition~\ref{stab}.
+Briefly speaking, for every $n\geq 0$ and $X,Y\in Sm/k$ we set

-where $Z_1,Z_2$ are supports of (level $n$) framed correspondences in the sense of Voevodsky~\cite{V2}.
-In other words, $\ZF_n(X,Y)$ is a free abelian group generated by the framed correspondences of level $n$ with connected supports.
+where $Z_1,Z_2$ are supports of framed correspondences level $n$ in the sense of Voevodsky~\cite{V2} (see Definition~\ref{stab} as well).
+In other words, $\ZF_n(X,Y)$ is the free abelian group generated by the framed correspondences of level $n$ with connected supports.
 We then set